jaimelr/tictactoe_gto/README.md

     $ irb

+Then load the gem into IRB with;

+    > require 'tictactoe_gto'

-The start the game with the following command:
+And finally start the game with the following command:

-    > Tictactoe.start
+    > TicTactoeGto::Tictactoe.start

-And let the fun begin!
+Let the fun begin!
 (So to say).

 ## Development